mikyll/UnityDOTS-Thesis/Documentation/Prototype Documentation.md

 In fact, since NetCode is based on an authoritative server model, the simulation is performed on both client and server, but the server has the authority, i.e. its simulation is always correct and trusted, and the client must fix its own based on it.

 #### `PlayerInput` Command
 The PlayerInput structure implements the ICommandData interface, which is the interface required to execute a command in NetCode.
 This is nothing more than a <a href="https://docs.unity3d.com/Packages/com.unity.entities@0.17/manual/dynamic_buffers.html#:~:text=A%20DynamicBuffer%20is%20a%20type,the%20internal%20capacity%20is%20exhausted.">dynamic buffer</a> used to store commands to be transmitted across a connection.
 In fact, this interface exposes the Tick property, which must be implemented, as it indicates the execution tick of the simulation in which the input was sampled, so that the server, when receives it, can apply it at the same time as the client, regardless of network latency.
-The tick also allows you to take advantage of the <a href="https://docs.unity3d.com/Packages/com.unity.netcode@0.6/manual/prediction.html">client-side prediction</a> provided by NetCode. <br/>
+The tick also allows us to take advantage of the <a href="https://docs.unity3d.com/Packages/com.unity.netcode@0.6/manual/prediction.html">client-side prediction</a> provided by NetCode. <br/>
 In our case this structure contains, in addition to the tick, the horizontal and vertical fields, which respectively indicate the movement on the x axis and on the y axis.
 ```csharp
 public struct PlayerInput : ICommandData